-The best french toast with warm undertones of vanilla, cinnamon and a hint of nutmeg, fluffy, browned and toasted with soft creamy custard-like insides.
+The best french toast recipe with warm undertones of vanilla, cinnamon and a hint of nutmeg, fluffy, browned and toasted with soft creamy custard-like insides.
 This simple recipe is perfect for breakfast, brunch or dessert.
 My easy homemade french toast is always fluffy and never eggy or soggy.
-This is the technique I use to get foolproof and perfect delicious french toast every time.
+This is the technique that I use to get foolproof golden and tasty toasted french toast every time.

 Always remember, someones effort is a reflection of their interest in you. ~ Unknown